 - Add the frothed milk to your Lungo Espresso cup

-- Add a couple of sugar cubes to your coffee
+- Add sugar to taste (optional depending upon your taste)

 The above will produce a coffee that will be amazing at aroma and taste.
 Not only this is way easier than, say, grinding your own beans and then filtering to make espresso, but you also get a more consistent and better taste.